damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 image_title: '/images/unsplash/stars.png'
 ---

-“Always start with an issue” say [Job][job], VP of Product here at GitLab.
+“Always start with an issue” says [Job][job], VP of Product here at GitLab.
 Before you begin anything else, summarize your ideas in an issue and share it.
 It’s such a simple rule, but the impact is huge.

-In this post we'll focus on issues for feature proposals specifically, but the rule applies in either case.
+In this post we'll focus on issues for feature proposals specifically, but the rule applies in any case, no matter what kind of project you're working on.
 We say “start” with an issue and not “create” an issue, because one might already exist.
 Make sure to search in All issues (open and closed) to see if your idea has been proposed already.